drogenlied/pyHYControl/README.md

 The goal is to make configuring the VFD easier than punching in all register values through the control panel.

-I recommend that you set the following parameters by hand before attempting to cummunicate ([thanks Bouni](https://gist.github.com/Bouni/803492ed0aab3f944066#file-hunayang-rs485-commands-md)):
+I recommend that you set the following parameters by hand before attempting to communicate ([thanks Bouni](https://gist.github.com/Bouni/803492ed0aab3f944066#file-hunayang-rs485-commands-md)):

  - PD163: 1 (Communication address: 1)